gph82/mdciao/doc/basic_usage.rst

 .. toctree::
    :maxdepth: 2

+.. _`3D visualization`:

 .. note::
    The simulation data for generating these examples was kindly provided by Dr. H. Batebi.
-It can be 3D-visualized interactively `herex <http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl>`_ while checking out the examples.
+It can be 3D-visualized interactively `here <http://proteinformatics.charite.de/html/mdsrvdev.html?load=file://_Guille/gs-b2ar.ngl>`_ while checking out the examples.

 This command::